Agoric/agoric-sdk/packages/notifier/README.md

 observeIteration(subscription, adapterPublication);
 consume(adapterSubscription);
 ```
-This will work for `subscription` being a reference to any AsyncIterable.
-If
+This works when `subscription` is a reference to an AsyncIterable.
+If Alice only needs to
-Alice only needs to consume in a lossy manner, she can use `makeNotifierKit()`
+consume in a lossy manner, she can use `makeNotifierKit()` instead, which still works
-instead, which will still work independent of what kind of AsyncIteratable
-`subscription` is a reference to.
+independently of what kind of AsyncIteratable `subscription` is a reference to.

 ## NotifierKit *vs* SubscriptionKit

-A subset of an iteration may itself be a valid iteration.
-NotifierKit and
+An iteration subset may be a valid iteration.
+NotifierKit and SubscriptionKit are each organized
-SubscriptionKit are each organized around a different way of subsetting one
-iteration into another.
+around a different way of subsetting one iteration into another.

-   * A *sampling subset* of an iteration omits some of the non-final values of
-     the original iteration.
-Each of the non-final values in the sampling
-     subset is also non-final values of the original in the same
-     order.
-The sampling subset has the same termination as the original.
-     Once  a value is available on the original iteration, either that value or
-     a later value will become available on each sampling subset *promptly*,
-     that is, eventually and without waiting on any other manual steps.
-   * A *suffix subset* of an iteration is defined by its *starting point* in
-     the original iteration.
-This starting point may be a non-final value or
-     a termination.
-The suffix subset has exactly the members of the original
-     iteration from that starting point onward.
-A suffix subset therefore has
-     the same termination as the original.
-Once a value becomes available on
-     the original iteration, that value will *promptly* become available on
-     every suffix subset whose starting point is not later than that value.
+### NotifierKit

-A NotifierKit *producer* produces iteration values with the `unpdater` using
+A NotifierKit *producer* produces iteration values with the `updater` using the `IterationObserver`
-the `IterationObserver` API.
-The *consumers* consume iteration values with the
-`notifier` using the `AsyncIterable` API.
-The iteration seen by each NotifierKit
+API.
+Its *consumers* consume iteration values via the `notifier` using the `AsyncIterable` API.
+Each
-consumer is a sampling subset of the iteration produced by the NotifierKit
+NotifierKit consumer iteration is a *sampling subset* of the iteration produced by that NotifierKit
 producer.
 Different consumers may see different sampling subsets.

-The NotifierKit should be used only when the consumer would only be interested
-in more recent non-final values.
-This is often appropriate when the
+An iteration’s *sampling subset*:
+   * May omit some of the original iteration’s non-final values.
+   * All sampling subset non-final values are in the original’s non-final values in the same order.
+   * The original and the subset both have the same termination.
+   * Once an original iteration value is available, either that value or a later one will
+      become available on each sampling subset *promptly*, i.e. eventually and without waiting
+      on any other manual steps.
+In other words, If a value 'a' is introduced on the producer end,
+      then all clients either promptly see 'a', or won't see 'a', but will promptly see a successor.
+So
+      if two values are added in quick succession, the first might not be visible to all consumers.
+      But if a value is added and nothing follows quickly, then that value must be distributed
+      promptly to the consumers.

+If the most common, or your expected, consumer, only cares about the current state, then use a Notifier.
+If some important consumers need to see all the values, a Subscription serves their needs.
+This is often
-iteration represents a changing quantity, like a purse balance, and a consumer
+appropriate when the iteration represents a changing quantity, like a purse balance, and a consumer
-updating a UI that doesn't care to hear about any older non-final values, as
+updating a UI that doesn't care to hear about any older non-final values, as they are more stale.
+A
-they are more stale.
-NotifierKit is appropriate even when this quantity changes
-quickly, as it will only communicate non-final values at the rate they're being
+Notifier is appropriate even when this quantity changes quickly, as it only communicates non-final values
-consumed, bounded by the network round-trip time.
+at the rate they're being consumed, bounded by the network round-trip time.
 All other non-final values
 are never communicated.
-The NotifierKit's lossy nature enables this
+The Notifier's lossy nature enables this optimization.

-optimization.
+### SubscriptionKit

-The SubscriptionKit should be used for pub-sub operations, where every
-subscriber should see each published value starting with the starting point of
-their subscription.
-The producer can be described as
-the *publisher* and publishes iteration values with the `publication` using the
+Use the SubscriptionKit for pub-sub operations, where subscribers should see each published value starting with the starting point of their subscription.
+The producer can be described as the *publisher* and publishes iteration values with the `publication` using the
 `IterationObserver` API.
-The consumers can be described as *subscribers* and
-consume the published iteration values with the `subscription` using the
-`AsyncIterable` API.
-Since each published value will be sent to all
-subscribers, the SubscriptionKit should generally not be used with rapidly
+The consumers can be described as *subscribers* and consume the published iteration values with the `subscription` using the `AsyncIterable` API.
+Since each published value will be sent to all subscribers, the SubscriptionKit should generally not be used with rapidly produced values.

-produced values.
+An iteration’s  *suffix subset* is defined by its *starting point* in the original iteration.
+  * A starting  point may be a non-final value or a termination.
+  * The suffix subset has exactly the original iteration’s members from its starting point to and
+     Including its termination (e.g. if the original is { 2 5 9 13 Fail } with Fail as the termination and
+     a starting point at 9, the subset is { 9 13 Fail }).
+  * When a value becomes available on the original iteration, it *promptly* becomes available
+     on every suffix subset whose starting point is at or before that value (e.g. if the original is
+     { 2 5 9 13 Fail } and 9 becomes available, 9 promptly becomes available to any suffix
+     subset with a starting point of 2, 5, or 9.
+It does not become available to any subset starting at
+     13 or Fail).

 The values published using the publication define the original iteration.
-Each
-subscription has a starting point in that iteration and provides access to a
+Each subscription has a starting
-suffix subset of that iteration starting at that starting point.
-The initial
+point in that iteration and provides access to a suffix subset of that iteration starting at that starting
-subscription created by the `makeSubscriptionKit()` call provides the entire
+point.
+The initial subscription created by the `makeSubscriptionKit()` call provides the entire iteration.
-iteration.
-Each subscription is a kind of `AsyncIterable` which produces any
-number of `AsyncIterators`, each of which advance independently starting with
+Each subscription is a kind of `AsyncIterable` which produces any number of `AsyncIterators`, each of which
-that subscription's starting point.
-These `AsyncIterators` are
+advance independently starting with that subscription's starting point.
+These `AsyncIterators`
-`SubsciptionIterators` which also have a `subscribe()` method.
-Calling a
+are `SubsciptionIterators` which also have a `subscribe()` method.
+Calling a SubscriptionIterator's `subscribe()`
-SubscriptionIterator's `subscribe()` method makes a `Subscription` whose
-starting point is that `SubscriptionIterator`'s current position at that time.
+method makes a `Subscription` whose starting point is that `SubscriptionIterator`'s current position at that time.

-Neither Alice nor Bob are good starting points to construct an example of
+Neither Alice nor Bob are good starting points to construct an example of `subscribe()` since their code uses
-`subscribe()` since their code uses only a `Subscription`, not
+only a `Subscription`, not a `SubscriptionIterator`.
-a `SubscriptionIterator`.
 Carol's code is like Bob's except lower level, using
 a `SubscriptionIterator` directly.
-Where Bob uses `observeIteration` which
+Where Bob uses `observeIteration` which takes an `AsyncIterable`, Carol's
-takes an AsyncIterable`, Carol's uses the lower level `observeIterator` which
-takes an `AsyncIterator`.
+uses the lower level `observeIterator` which takes an `AsyncIterator`.

 ```js
 import { makePromiseKit } from '@agoric/promiseKit';